-The Visual Arts at New Albany High School offer a wide range of courses including AP Studio Art, AP Art History, Ceramics, Drawing, Fiber Arts, 2D/3D Art, Media Arts (photography & digital media), Painting, Printmaking, and Sculpture.
+The Visual Arts at New Albany High School offer a wide range of courses including AP Studio Art, AP Art History, Ceramics, Drawing, Fiber Arts, 2D/3D Art, Media Arts (photography & digital media), Painting, Printmaking, and Sculpture, and Visual Communication.
 Our faculty is comprised of Ms. Monica Schotter (AP Studio Art, Ceramics, Fiber Arts, Jewelry, Sculpture, and Intro to Art); Ms. Sarah Collins (2D/3D Art, Drawing, Photography, Visual Comm., and Intro to Art); Mr. Andrew Hardin (Painting and Intro to Art).

 New Albany High School has an award winning history with students winning recognitions and awards in the Louisville Metro Region of the National Scholastic Art Awards.
 Some of our students have gone on to win Gold and Silver medals at the national level.
 Winning Scholastic Art Awards opens the doors for scholarships for students pursuing a degree in art and design.